- November 7, 2014

 In "Millennium 5: The Battle of the Millennium," marine Marine and friends have less than a week to prepare for a massive showdown in Mystrock.
 With 19 playable characters and 4 difficulty levels, players must build their dream team and unlock over 35 achievements to emerge victorious in this final episode of Aldorlea's flagship series.
 However, with tensions running high and time running out, the success of this quest remains uncertain.

-- The writing has been criticized for being juvenile at times, and some players felt that the dialogue became mean-spirited, detracting from the overall experience.
+- The writing and dialogue were criticized for being juvenile and overly lengthy, detracting from the overall narrative experience.

 story